Fix the root cause of No-Call No-Show with help from TeamSense

 10 ÷ 231 = .0432 or 4.32%

-So even though Hector missed a chuck of days during one month, over the course of the entire year, his absenteeism rate was 4.32%.
+So even though Hector missed a chunk of days in one month, over the course of the year his absenteeism rate was 4.32%.

 No one wants to talk to their boss or a 1-800 stranger to call off.
 Text changes everything - Reducing No Call No Shows.